suresh0807/Bader_Visualize/README.md

 5. use the colorbar extention in VMD to add it to the graphic

-14.5.20: Added minmax.sh script which prints the largest and smallest atom charges to the terminal.
+14.5.20: Added minmax.sh script which prints the largest and smallest atom charges to the terminal along with the total charge.
 It is called by the 'bader_visualize' script.